Guy Paul Morin: Trials

+An officer from York Regional Police visited the Morin home in the hours after Christine's disappearance to ask Ida Morin whether anyone had seen Christine that day, or noticed anything unusual.
+During that conversation, the officer noted that Guy "stared straight ahead, showing no apparent interest in the conversation"; this was later interpreted as evidence of his guilt.
+In early 1985, FBI offered a profile of the perpetrator: an intelligent white male who was a resident of Queensville, between the ages of 19-26.
+Police turned their attention to Morin on 14 February 1985, after Christine's mother, Janet Jessop, described Morin to police as a “weird-type guy” who played the clarinet.
+On February 19, police set up surveillance of the Morin home.
+Two York Region police officers interviewed him on 22 February.
+A raid was conducted at the Morin home on April 22, 1985, and Morin, age 25, was arrested for Christine's murder.

-Morin was arrested for Jessop's murder in April 1985.
-He was acquitted at his first trial in 1986.
+Morin was acquitted at his first trial in 1986.
 The Crown exercised its right to appeal the verdict on the grounds that the trial judge made a fundamental error in the charge to the jury.
-In 1987 the Court of Appeal ordered a new trial.
+In 1987 the Court of Appeal for Ontario ordered a new trial.
 The retrial was delayed until 1992 by Morin's own appeals based on the Crown's non-disclosure of exculpatory evidence and by other issues, including the double jeopardy rule.

 The second trial ran for nine months during 1992 – then the longest murder trial in Canadian history – ending with Morin convicted and sentenced to life imprisonment.
 Unlike others convicted of murdering children after sexually abusing them, he was kept in the general population throughout his time in prison.
-He was released on bail, pending his appeal, which had been allowed, in February 1993; up until his release, he was held at Kingston Penitentiary.
+He was released on bail, pending his appeal in February 1993; until his release, he was held at Kingston Penitentiary.

 Acquittal and aftermath

 Improvements in DNA testing led to a test in January 1995 which excluded Morin as the murderer, just days before his appeal was to be heard.
-The trial for Morin's appeal of his conviction was short, with the judge giving a directed verdict of acquittal on January 23, 1995, in response to the DNA evidence that all parties agreed were accurate.
+On January 23, 1995, Chief Justice Charles Dubin of the Court of Appeal for Ontario allowed the appeal and entered a directed verdict of acquittal in response to the DNA evidence that all parties agreed was accurate.
 This verdict led to a group of volunteers to form the Association in Defence of the Wrongly Convicted (AIDWYC), now known as Innocence Canada.

 An inquiry culminating in the Kaufman Report into Morin's case also uncovered evidence of police and prosecutorial misconduct, and of misrepresentation of forensic evidence by the Ontario Centre of Forensic Sciences.
 Morin received $1.25 million in compensation from the Ontario government.